The management of civil parking enforcement within the County of Devon by the Council will:

 A PCN should not be issued to an expired permit until 11 minutes after expiry.

 These permits are only available digitally.
-When you enter a vehicle on your handheld and it alerts you that the vehicle has a (parking waiver) permit then you should not continue with the issue of the PCN if it is parked in residents’ parking, limited waiting, pay and display, a pedestrian zone or on yellow lines or no loading restrictions.
+When you enter a vehicle on your handheld and it alerts you that the vehicle has a Parking Waiver permit then you should not continue with the issue of the PCN if it is parked on yellow lines or within a pedestrianised area.

 The handheld manages the validity of the permit for you.